 Most learning throughout one's life occurs outside of the classroom.
 If most learning happens outside of school, then this means most people learn about plants, nature, and related topics outside of school.
-I assert many people learn from independent professionals working in informal education.
+I assert many people learn from independent professionals working in informal learning environments.
 Where do they learn from these independent professionals?
 What do they learn?
 I hope to find answers to these questions.

-Not sure if you are a "freelance informal educator"?
+Not sure if you are a "freelance educator"?

-For this study, a "freelance informal educator" is someone who does not receive income as an employee (W-2 income) for the programs, products, or learning experiences they create.
+For this study, a "freelance educator" is someone who does not receive income as an employee (W-2 income) for the programs, products, or learning experiences they create.
 Freelance educators, like other independent professionals paid for their services, work one project, one event, or one gig at a time.
 If this describes you, please consider sharing your story.

 Over the years I have met many passionate, independent professionals who strive to connect people to nature through their work.
 I have often wondered how many other professionals like them (and me) are out there in the world.
 I have also wondered how each educator contributes to the public's understanding of nature and the environment.
 This investigation represents the first step towards finding this out.